 A study of the principles of statics.
 Lecture topics will include resultants of force systems, equilibrium of force systems, analysis of structures in two and three dimensions, friction, centroids, centers of gravity, and moments of inertia.
 This course meets for three (3) hours of lecture each week.
-Prerequisite: MAT 122 Analytics and Calculus I.
+Prerequisite: MAT 122 Analytics and Calculus I and PHS 211 Physics for Science and Engineering I (may be taken previously or concurrently).